pressbooks/pressbooks-saml-sso/README.md

 [![Packagist](https://img.shields.io/packagist/v/pressbooks/pressbooks-saml-sso.svg?style=flat-square)](https://packagist.org/packages/pressbooks/pressbooks-saml-sso) [![GitHub release](https://badgen.net/github/release/pressbooks/pressbooks-saml-sso/stable?style=flat)](https://github.com/pressbooks/pressbooks-saml-sso/releases) [![Travis](https://badgen.net/travis/pressbooks/pressbooks-saml-sso.svg?style=flat)](https://travis-ci.com/pressbooks/pressbooks-saml-sso/) [![Codecov](https://badgen.net/codecov/c/github/pressbooks/pressbooks-saml-sso?style=flat)](https://codecov.io/gh/pressbooks/pressbooks-saml-sso)

-Plugin to integrate Pressbooks with a SAML2 single sign-on service. ([Shibboleth](https://www.shibboleth.net/), [Microsoft ADFS](https://support.zendesk.com/hc/en-us/articles/203663886-Setting-up-single-sign-on-using-Active-Directory-with-ADFS-and-SAML-Professional-and-Enterprise-), [Google Apps](https://pantheon.io/docs/wordpress-google-sso/), etc.)
+Plugin to integrate Pressbooks with a SAML2 single sign-on service. ([Shibboleth](https://www.shibboleth.net/), [Microsoft ADFS](https://support.zendesk.com/hc/en-us/articles/203663886-Setting-up-single-sign-on-using-Active-Directory-with-ADFS-and-SAML-Professional-and-Enterprise-), [Google Apps](https://pantheon.io/docs/wordpress-google-sso/), Etc.)

 Users who attempt to login to Pressbooks are redirected to a Shibboleth or SAML2 Identity Provider.
 After the user’s credentials are verified, they are redirected back to the Pressbooks network.
 If we match a Pressbooks user by UID (stored in user_meta table), the user is recognized as valid and allowed access.
 If no match, then try to match a Pressbooks user by email (and store a successful match in user_meta table for next time).
 If the user does not have an account in Pressbooks, a new user can be created, or access can be refused, depending on the configuration.